openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 events_delivered

-> **Transmitter-Supplied**, An array of URIs which is the intersection of "events_supported" and "events_requested".
+> **Transmitter-Supplied**, In most cases, an array of URIs which is the intersection of "events_supported" and "events_requested" but in certain cases, the transmitter may reserve rights to deliver events that the receiver may not be privy to.
 These events MAY be delivered over the Event Stream.
 A Receiver MUST rely on the values received in this field to understand which event types it can expect from the Transmitter.

 delivery